mikegoatly/lifti/docs/indexing/indexing-text-against-keys.md

 var index = new FullTextIndexBuilder<int>().Build();

-// Index item keys with their associated text index.Add(1, "This is some text associated with A: fizz");
+// Index item keys with their associated text await index.AddAsync(1, "This is some text associated with A: fizz");
-index.Add(2, "Some buzz text for B");
+await index.AddAsync(2, "Some buzz text for B");
-index.Add(3, "Text associated with C is both fizz and buzz");
+await index.AddAsync(3, "Text associated with C is both fizz and buzz");

 ```